 Clinical and Epidemiological Profile of Oral and Maxillofacial Trauma at Two Quaternary Hospitals in Mozambique in 2016

-Nádia Armindo Henriques Fortes 1, Prem Yohannan 2
+Nádia Armindo Henriques Fortes1, Prem Yohannan2

-1. Oral and Maxillofacial Surgery Unit, Department of Surgery, Maputo Central Hospital,
+1. Oral and Maxillofacial Surgery Unit, Department of Surgery, Maputo Central Hospital, Maputo, Mozambique

-Correspondences to: Nádia Armindo Henriques Fortes;E-mail:
+Correspondences to: Nádia Armindo Henriques Fortes; E-mail: nadfortes1@hotmail.com

 Abstract

-Introduction: Maxillofacial trauma is characterized by anatomical and functional changes on the face and oral cavity, caused by traffic accidents, physical violence, sports injuries, industrial accidents, and animal bites, among others.
-The care and treatment of maxillofacial trauma is challenging and multidisciplinary.
-Objectives: To evaluate the clinical and epidemiological profile of maxillofacial trauma in patients attended at the Maputo Central and Nampula Central hospital, in the year 2016.
-Material and methods: To conduct a descriptive cross-sectional retrospective study; based on clinical records of all patients with maxillofacial trauma that attended the consultations or were admitted in the wards of the maxillofacial surgery services at the Central Hospitals of Maputo and Nampula from January to December of 2016.
-Statistical tests were performed looking for significance levels of 5 % in SPSS (version 20 for Windows).
-Results: It was found that trauma accounted for 482 (35.65%) of patients treated at the Central Hospitals of Maputo and Nampula.
-373 (77.4%) of the patients fell in the 15-44 years’ age-group, 363 (75.31%) were male and 430 (89.21%) were of the African race.
-The majority of patients treated at these hospitals were outpatients 259 (53.77%).
-It was found (however without statistical significance) that the most frequent cause of trauma had been physical violence.
-The lower floor of the face was more frequently involved 279 (57.88%) and the most common treatment employed was closed reduction 238 (49.38%).
+Background: Our objective was to evaluate the clinical and epidemiological profile of maxillofacial trauma in patients attended to at the Maputo Central and Nampula Central hospitals in 2016.
+Methods: A descriptive cross-sectional retrospective study based on clinical records of all patients with maxillofacial trauma who attended consultations or were admitted to wards of the maxillofacial surgery services from January to December 2016.
+Statistical tests looking for significance levels of 5% were performed in SPSS.
+Results: Trauma accounted for 482 (35.65%) patients treated at the central hospitals of Maputo and Nampula: of these patients 373 (77.4%) fell in the 15–44-year age group, 363 (75.31%) were male, and 430 (89.21%) were ethnically African.
+Most patients (259 or 53.77%) treated at these hospitals were outpatients.
+The most frequent cause of trauma (albeit without statistical significance) was physical violence.
+The lower floor of the face was more frequently involved (279 or 57.88%), and the most common treatment was closed reduction (238 or 49.38%).
 Conclusion: The characteristic clinical and epidemiological profile of patients with maxillofacial trauma is mainly fractures of the lower floor of the face.
-These types of injuries are usually severe, and the development of preventative and multidisciplinary conducts and treatment protocols for these patients is highly imperative.
+These types of injuries are usually severe, and developing preventative and multidisciplinary conducts and treatment protocols for these patients is imperative.

-The Provinces of Maputo and Nampula are among the most populous in Mozambique.
-Two public health units, namely Maputo Central Hospital (HCM) and Nampula Central Hospital (HCN) were selected for this retrospective study.
-They are both quaternary hospitals, HCM being the national reference.
-This study aims to assess the clinical and epidemiological profile of oral and maxillofacial trauma in patients attended to at the Maputo and Nampula Central hospitals in the year 2016.
+The provinces of Maputo and Nampula are among the most populous in Mozambique.
+Two public health facilities, Maputo Central Hospital (HCM) and Nampula Central Hospital (NCH), were selected for this retrospective study.
+They are both quaternary hospitals, HCM being the national reference hospital.
+This study aimed to assess the clinical and epidemiological profile of oral and maxillofacial trauma in patients attending HCM and NCH in 2016.

 Method

-We performed an observational study which was retrospective, transversal and descriptive, in character.
+We performed an observational study which was retrospective, transversal and descriptive in character.
 This study was conducted after approval by the Institutional Bioethics Committee of the Eduardo Mondlane School of Medicine (CIBS FM&HCM/087/2018).
-The study was based on clinical records of all patients with maxillofacial trauma including soft tissue and bony injuries, and included all ages and genders, as registered in the outpatient and inpatient registers of HCM and HCN, from 1 January 2016 to 31 December 2016.
+The study was based on clinical records of all patients with maxillofacial trauma including soft tissue and bony injuries, and included all ages and genders, as registered in the outpatient and inpatient registers of HCM and NCH from 1 January 2016 to 31 December 2016.

-associations between the different variables under study: the relationship between the age of patients and gender; relationship between the condition of the patient in relation to alcohol consumption and age of patients.
-Statistical tests using Fisher’s and Pearson method (chi-square) were conducted looking for a significance level of 5% (p <0.05) in SPSS (version 20 for Windows) which was also used for the analysis performed in this study where the collected data was introduce.
+Descriptive results (of the variables of age, sex, race, care, patient condition on arrival) were presented in the form of tables and frequency charts.
+In the analysis, we sought to establish associations between the different variables being studied: the relationship between age of patients and gender; and the relationship between condition of patient in relation to alcohol consumption and age of patient.
+Statistical tests using Fisher’s and Pearson’s (chi-square) methods in SPSS (version 20 for Windows) looked for a significance level of 5% (p<0.05), which was also used for analysis in this study.

 Results